kent-william007/OnePoint/README.md

 # OnePoint

-This project be used to play with three gays.
+This project is used to play with three gays.

 stay focus and think different.